officerdwn/officerdownOS/README.md

 Clear your workspace with `make clean`

-VMWare & Physical Hardware
+VMware & Physical Hardware
 --------------------------
-officerdownOS DOES support physical LEGACY hardware and VMWare, to run on physical hardware, use a program like rufus to flash it as MBR.
-To run it on VMWare give it around a gigabyte of RAM and 1 GB of storage (because VMWare doesn't like 0 GB) and run it.
+officerdownOS DOES support physical LEGACY hardware and VMware, to run on physical hardware, use a program like rufus to flash it as MBR.
+To run it on VMware give it around a gigabyte of RAM and 1 GB of storage (because VMware doesn't like 0 GB) and run it.
 I have not tested it on Virtualbox, but im sure it would run on it.